dotnet/docs/docs/core/tools/cli-msbuild-architecture.md

 ![Preview 2 tools high-level architecture](media/cli-msbuild-architecture/p2-arch.png)

 The layering of the tools is quite simple.
-At the bottom, the foundation is the .NET Core command-line tools.
+At the bottom, the foundation is the .NET Core CLI.
 All other, higher-level tools, such as Visual Studio or Visual Studio Code, depend and rely on the CLI to build projects, restore dependencies, and so on.
 For example, if Visual Studio wanted to perform a restore operation, it would call into `dotnet restore` ([see note](#dotnet-restore-note)) command in the CLI.

 With the move to the new project system, the previous diagram changes: